programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 Now that the model has run, you can visualize its output.
 Wordfish models are well-suited for two distinct kinds of visualizations: a 'document-level' visualization and a 'word level' visualization, both of which are scaled along horizontal and vertical axes.
 The convention is to display polarity along the horizontal axis, while the vertical axis reflects a 'fixed effect'.
 In 'word level' visualizations, the fixed effect is each word's relative frequency, used to show dispersion across the corpus object; in 'document level' visualizations, the fixed effect is a value representing the relative length of each document.[^4]

-The below code will create 'word level' visualizations.
-You can use Quanteda's `textplot_scale1d()` function, setting the margin parameter to 'features.'
+The code below will create 'word level' visualizations.
+You can use Quanteda's `textplot_scale1d()` function, setting the margin parameter to 'features'.
 This function plays well with `ggplot2`, so you can use the `ggplot2` '+' to add components to the base plot.
 This lesson uses the `labs()` component to create a label for the plot.

 ### Unique Words